 If you think the house can cost more, you can decline their offer, have the New Mexico property appraised to get its market value and submit the appraisal to the government unit in charge.
 Typically this will go to court.

 If the process of condemnation by eminent domain seems daunting, seek legal counsel.

-How to Sell a Condemned House in New Mexico
+How to Sell a Condemned House New Mexico

-If the condemned house in New Mexico only needs repairs or renovations so it can be declared habitable again, then you still may be able to get the most value out of it.
-Buyers prefer a move in ready property.
+If the condemned house only needs repairs or renovations so it can be declared habitable again, then you still may be able to get the most value out of it.
+Buyers prefer a move in ready property in New Mexico.

 Here's what you need to know about selling a condemned house on the real estate market: